adrolli/dynamic-local-fonts/README.md

 ## Thanks

 Thanks a million to any font creator sharing his unique font.
 It is a pleasure to use so many different fonts to create cool blog articles and stunning travel stories.
 Thanks to Google and Font Library for the free collections of beautiful fonts.
-Thanks Majodev for the great Google Webfonts Helper API.
+Thanks Majodev for the helpful [Google Webfonts Helper API](https://github.com/majodev/google-webfonts-helper/).
 Thanks mum and dad for letting me learn this computer thing 30 years ago.
 Thanks Jana for letting me click click click while you sleep with Oropax.

 ## Todo